seangoodvibes/DelugeDocs/docs/contributing/deluge-style-guide.md

 Clip
 : A unique instance of a track that stores information required to generate an output (for example, samples, note sequences, parameter automation sequences, and other track settings).
 Each clip is either an audio clip or an instrument clip.
 Each instrument clip is either a melodic instrument clip (synth, MIDI, CV) or a kit instrument clip.

+Section
+: In the song playback mode, a section groups clips from separate tracks together so that they can be launched together.
+A clip can only belong to one section.
+Sections have settings that dictate the number of times a section should playback before stopping or moving to the next section.

 Sample
 : An audio file that can be played back as part of an audio clip or sequenced as part of an instrument clip.